 In the case of an active emergency, try the following resources for updates.

-- Subscribe for email updates from the City of Penticton
+- Subscribe for email or text updates from the City of Penticton

 - Twitter: @cityofpenticton or @pentictonfire